jmiszczak/latex2epub/README.md

 * `files.txt` - list of LaTeX files (without extensin) used to produce Markdown.
   This list is also used to assemble ePub, hene it should be ordered according to the desired order of chapters in the ebook.
 * `metadata.yaml` - metadata used by Pandoc to produce ePub.
-You need to conslt https://pandoc.org/MANUAL.html for more info.
+You need to consult https://pandoc.org/MANUAL.html for more info.